Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 A town with gates and bars can offer protection, but the gates and bars can also serve as a trap.
 That was true for David, and for many others, including Samson.
 Samson’s downfall was sealed by being in a city with a gate.
 When his strength was gone, the bars of the gate sealed him in the town allowing his adversaries to capture him.
 Saul expected a similar thing to happen to David.

 The answer of the Lord, “They will,” must have cut David like a knife.
 In the opening verses of the chapter, we read how David and his men had freed the people of Keilah from the Philistines.
-The ones David put his life on the line for, turned around and reported his whereabouts to Saul.
+They were the ones David put his life on the line for.
+Yet they would turn against David and report his whereabouts to Saul.
 What type of gratitude is that?

 God’s Guidance for David